dwiepert/naip-timm/README.md

 * `-i, --prefix`: sets the `prefix` or input directory.
 Compatible with both local and GCS bucket directories containing audio files, though do not include 'gs://'
 * `-s, --study`: optionally set the study.
 You can either include a full path to the study in the `prefix` arg or specify some parent directory in the `prefix` arg containing more than one study and further specify which study to select here.
 * `-d, --data_split_root`: sets the `data_split_root` directory or a full path to a single csv file.
 For classification, it must be  a directory containing a train.csv and test.csv of file names.
 If runnning embedding extraction, it should be a csv file.
 Running evaluation only can accept either a directory or a csv file.
 This path should include 'gs://' if it is located in a bucket.
 * `-l, --label_txt`: sets the `label_txt` path.
-This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-ssast/blob/main/labels.txt))
+This is a full file path to a .txt file contain a list of the target labels for selection (see [labels.txt](https://github.com/dwiepert/mayo-timm/blob/main/labels.txt).
+Features in same classifier group should be split by ',', each feature classifier group should be split by '/n').
+If stored in a bucket it If it is empty, it will require that embedding extraction be running.
 * `--lib`: : specifies whether to load using librosa (True) or torchaudio (False), default=False
 * `--trained_mdl_path`: specify a trained model if running evaluation only or extracting embeddings.
 This is a full file path to a pytorch model, and expects that whatever folder this is saved in includes an `args.pkl` file as well.
 * `--model_type`: specify the timm model type to initialize.
 Default is 'efficientnet_b0'